jfox16/space-typer/README.md

-# jet-spaceman
+# Jet Spaceman
-Jet Spaceman, we need your help to defeat the Bugglers!
-Get in your Space Jet and defend the universe!
+Jet Spaceman, we need your help!
+Defend the universe from the Buggler army!